You can build

 “I highly recommend joining Amber and the community of body positive yogis.
 Why?
 The conversation.
 The community.
 The support.
 And above all, the quality and care of each of Amber’s videos.

-By joining the Body Positive Clubhouse, practicing yoga, using the tools of mindfulness and self-care, and being supported by a community of others who “get” you, you can learn radical self-acceptance and positively experience your physical body.
+By joining the Body Positive Clubhouse, practicing yoga, and using the tools of mindfulness and self-care, you can learn radical self-acceptance and positively experience your physical body.

 Are you ready to take the first step?
 Let’s do this together.
 You don’t have to do it alone.